Thoughts on Six Sigma for Developing Your Software Engineering Processes

-The term sigma (referenced by the Greek letter σ) comes from statistics and is used to denote the variance of a certain probability distribution.
+The term sigma (referenced by the Greek letter σ) comes from statistics and denotes the variance of a certain probability distribution.

-A ubiquitous probability distribution is the Normal (or Gaussian) distribution which has the familiar bell-shaped curve.
+A ubiquitous probability distribution is the Normal (or Gaussian) distribution with the familiar bell-shaped curve.

-The variation in the quality of manufactured items is assumed to follow a normal distribution and the aim of quality control measures is to keep these variations under control.
+The variation in the quality of manufactured items is assumed to follow a normal distribution, and quality control measures aim to keep these variations under control.

-In scenarios where the probability of observing a defect follows a normal distribution, an observation that is 6 standard deviations away from the mean is of the order of 1 in a billion, a vanishingly small amount.
+In scenarios where the probability of observing a defect follows a normal distribution, an observation six standard deviations away from the mean is 1 in a billion, a vanishingly small amount.

-So why 6 sigmas and not, say 3 or 4?
+So why six sigmas and not, say, 3 or 4?

-The rationale is quite technical but here is the gist of it: Six standard deviations is broad enough so that even if our quality controls relax a bit, and we shift the mean by 1.5 standard deviations to the left or to the right, we have enough buffer so that the chance of observing a defect from such processes is 3.4 per million opportunities (or DPMO).
+The rationale is quite technical, but here is the gist: Six standard deviations is broad enough, even if our quality controls relax a bit.
+We shift the mean by 1.5 standard deviations to the left or to the right, we have enough buffer so that the chance of observing a defect from such processes is 3.4 per million opportunities (or DPMO).

 A DPMO of 3.4 can be a relative measure.
-For example, a 3.4 DPMO in transistors on a chip (which are in the order of billions per chip) means that every chip is defective.
+For example, a 3.4 DPMO in transistors on a chip (in the order of billions per chip) means that every chip is defective.

 On the other hand, a DPMO of 3.4 is a fantastic number in manufacturing car parts.